VictoriaMetrics/VictoriaMetrics/docs/enterprise.md

 VictoriaMetrics community components are open source and are free to use - see [the source code](https://github.com/VictoriaMetrics/VictoriaMetrics/) and [the license](https://github.com/VictoriaMetrics/VictoriaMetrics/blob/master/LICENSE).

-The use of VictoriaMetrics enteprise components is permitted in the following cases:
+The use of VictoriaMetrics enterprise components is permitted in the following cases:

 - Evaluation use in non-production setups.
 Just download and run enterprise binaries or packages of VictoriaMetrics components from usual places - [releases page](https://github.com/VictoriaMetrics/VictoriaMetrics/releases) and [docker hub](https://hub.docker.com/u/victoriametrics).